Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Example 1: a cloud icon with a downward arrow used as a button to download a product brochure.

-<button type="button"><img src="cloud-download.png" alt="Download product brochure" /></button>The icon’s function is to indicate downloading the brochure, so we can give the alternative text “Download product brochure.”.
+<button type="button"><img src="cloud-download.png" alt="Download product brochure" /></button>The function of the icon is to indicate downloading the brochure, so we can give the alternative text “Download product brochure”.

 -

-Example 2: a logo that functions as a link to the homepage.
+Example 2: a logo that functions as a link to the Homepage.

 <a href="/"><img src="logo.png" alt="Homepage" /></a>The logo here is not just a visual identity, but also has a navigation function.
 We can use the alternative text “Homepage”.
-You can also add the brand identity if needed, for example “eBuy Homepage”.
+We can also add the brand identity if necessary, for example, “eMazon Homepage”.

-4. Text in images
+4. Text in Images

 Images containing text as part of their content need special attention for accessibility.
 If an image conveys a message or important information through text in the image (e.g. quotes, promo titles, data labels, etc.), the text must also be conveyed in the alternative text or accompanying text.